damianhakert/damianhakert.github.io/source/posts/2016-08-12-five-principles-that-make-it-easier-for-people-to-love-your-company-culture.html.md

 much as possible out in the open, so that anyone can see it.
 Being remote-only makes this easier, because we can ensure that most of our comms are logged publicly.

-We still run into conflicts, because we’re also a commercial entity that has to survive, which means some things have to be kept private.
+We still run into conflicts, because we’re also a commercial entity that has customers and partners, which means some things have to be kept private.
 We’ve outlined our commitment by looking at other communities and projects which have struggled with the open-source issue.
 We try to achieve: